efemberg11/GeoModel_rmakhman/README.md

   - GeoModel2G4
 - FullSimLight

-!!! note
+**Note:**

 Some of the optional packages bring in additional dependencies, for example libraries to handle 3D graphics and Geant4 for standalone detector simulations.

 In particular, these are the additional dependencies and the packages that bring them:

 - GeoModelTools: Xerces-C, nlohmann_json
 - GeoModelVisualization: Qt5, Coin3D, SoQt, nlohmann_json
 - Examples about the classes handling the GeoModel->Geant4 translation: Geant4
 - GeoModelG4: Geant4
 - FullSimLight: Geant4

 ### Build